Aliases for IL33 Gene

 GeneCards Summary for IL33 Gene

 IL33 (Interleukin 33) is a Protein Coding gene.
-Diseases associated with IL33 include Allergic Conjunctivitis and In Situ Pulmonary Adenocarcinoma.
-Among its related pathways are Toll-Like receptor Signaling Pathways and Immune System.
+Diseases associated with IL33 include Allergic Conjunctivitis and Allergic Asthma.
+Among its related pathways are Cytosolic sensors of pathogen-associated DNA and Interleukin-3, 5 and GM-CSF signaling.
 GO annotations related to this gene include cytokine activity.

 UniProtKB/Swiss-Prot for IL33 Gene